Hundemeier/sacn/Readme.md

  * `dmx_data: tuple`: the DMX data as a tuple.
 Max length is 512 and for legacy devices all data that is smaller than 512 is merged to a 512 length tuple with 0 as filler value.
 The values in the tuple have to be [0-255]!

-`sender.sACNsender` Creates a sender object.
+`sACNsender` Creates a sender object.
 A sender is used to manage multiple sACN universes and handles their output.
 DMX data is send out every second, when no data changes.
 Some changes may be not send out, because the fps setting defines how often packets are send out to prevent network overuse.
 So if you change the DMX values too often in a second they may not all been send.
 Vary the fps parameter to your needs (Default=30).